ganbuan/CyberNotebook/README.md

 The SSH server listens on port 22.

 ### HTTPS
-<i>HyperText Transfer Protocol Secure (HTTPS)</i> is the secure version of HTTP, where data is encrypted to stop people from seeing data being received and sent.
+*HyperText Transfer Protocol Secure (HTTPS)* is the secure version of HTTP, where data is encrypted to stop people from seeing data being received and sent.
 It also gives assurances that you are talking to the correct web server, not a spoof.
 Essentially, this is HTTP with TLS.

 Requesting a page over HTTPS will require the following three steps after resolving the domain name:
 1. Establish a TCP three-way handshake with the target server